-You can find your Registered Retirement Ravings Plan (RRSP), Pooled Registered Savings Plan (PRPP) deduction limit, often called your “contribution room” by going to:
+You can find your Registered Retirement Ravings Plan (RRSP), or Pooled Registered Savings Plan (PRPP) deduction limit, often called your “contribution room” by going to:

 - My Account